 They were at the family lake house in Michigan, where they bought a number of fireworks to set off near the lakeshore.
 After everyone went to bed, he and his friends snuck out to light a few more fireworks off over the lake.
 A Roman candle that they thought was extinguished shot out a round that hit him square in the eye.
 He ran screaming to the house and banged on the door.
 His mother let him in.
 The family drove to a hospital, his eye a black hole.

 "It was black, full of debris," Lamb says.

 Injuries like Lamb's are all too common.
-Fireworks caused 10,500 injuries last year, according to a 2015 Consumer Product Safety Commission report.
+Fireworks caused 15,600 injuries last year, according to a 2021 Consumer Product Safety Commission report.
 Nearly half of the reported injuries occurred in people under 20 years old.
-The percentage of fireworks injuries that damage the eye area has increased to 20 percent, up from 16 percent the prior year.
+The eyes are the third-most often injured body part, accounting for about 15% of all fireworks injuries.

 Common fireworks eye injuries include burns and corneal abrasions (which can get infected and scar over, blocking vision) to more serious potentially blinding injuries such as retinal detachment and rupture of the eyeball.
 All can impede vision permanently.

-Lamb suffered burns to a significant part of his eyelids, and the conjunctiva, or whites of the eye, said his ophthalmologist Ali Djalilian, M.D., one of the surgeons at the Illinois Eye & Ear Infirmary who has treated Lamb after the accident.
+Lamb suffered burns to a significant part of his eyelids and the conjunctiva, or whites of the eye, said his ophthalmologist Ali Djalilian, M.D., one of the surgeons at the Illinois Eye and Ear Infirmary who treated Lamb after the accident.
 "It's a chemical and a thermal injury, and that's what makes this injury so devastating."